Creamy Chicken Enchilada Soup with Noodles

 RachelCooks.com sometimes provides nutritional information, but these figures should be considered estimates, as they are not calculated by a registered dietician.
 Please consult a medical professional for any specific nutrition, diet, or allergy advice.

-Husband’s take: Ben loves this soup too – he had most of the leftovers and said he’d want to add it to the regular rotation!
+Husband’s take: Ben loves this soup too – he had most of the leftovers and asked if I would add this recipe to my regular rotation.
+Of course, I will!

 Changes I would make: None are necessary!